top of page

 "I have abandoned the doctrine of 'incarnational sonship'.... the relationship between God the Father and Christ th eSon as an eternal Father-Son relationship.
 I no longer regard Christ's sonship as a role He assumed in his incarnation."
 John MacArthur in Reexamining the Eternal Sonship of Christ, quoted on page 130, Woman this is War! by Jocelyn Andersen.

-Like other complementarians, Tim Challies states that the relationship between Father, Son, and Holy Spirit in the Trinity is a perfect example of submission.
+Like other Complementarians, Tim Challies states that the relationship between Father, Son, and Holy Spirit in the Trinity is a perfect example of submission.
 Challies states that the Father is the head and Jesus's eternal submission to the Father provides a pattern for how women should submit to men.
+In addition, Wayne Grudem and Bruce Ware "unapologetically set gender relationships as the frame" for their views on the Trinity.
+Mike Ovey suggested that there is a difference of will between the Father and the Son and that the Son eternally submits his will to that of his Father.

-The Eternal Subordination of the Son is a radical departure from the view of the orthodox teaching that the Trinity is three equal persons made of the same substance, as taught by the Christian Church has taught since the Nicene Creed of AD 325.
+The Eternal Subordination of the Son is a radical departure from the view of the orthodox teaching that the Trinity is three equal persons made of the same substance, as taught by the Christian Church and confirmed in the Nicene Creed of AD 325.
 This incorrect view of the Holy Trinity subordinating Jesus as less than God has been used to promote an incorrect view of eternally subordinating women as less than men.
-Wayne Grudem and Bruce Ware "unapologetically set gender relationships as the frame" for their views on the Trinity.
-Mike Ovey suggested that there is a difference of will between the Father and the Son and that the Son eternally submits his will to that of his Father.
-Speakers teaching complementarian viewpoints are well-funded, charismatic, and have a large marketing and distribution network.
+Speakers teaching Complementarian viewpoints are well-funded and have a large marketing and distribution network.
 They deny that their new interpretation of the Trinity is motivated by a human desire to place women in submissive roles.

 The Economic Trinity deals with what God does, and how the three persons relate to one another and to the world.
 It shows different functions and roles suited to the gifts of each of the persons of the Trinity, with each of the equal persons working mutually for the common goal.
 Some Christians have used the Economic Trinity to teach that the Son is subordinate to the Father, not equal but in submission; not eternal but coming subsequently, and not made of the same substance or essence as the Father.
-Complementarians refer to it as household management, with the household running more efficiently when roles are assigned within the family.
+Complementarians refer to it as household management, with the household running more efficiently when roles in the family are assigned by gender.
 They extrapolate this new view of the Trinity to a human family, with roles assigned by gender and the father as the leader and authority of the family.
 In this scenario, the homemaker is not equally valued, not financially compensated, does not always have freedom for financial decisions, and is not always free to act of her own will or pursue her own mission or calling in life.

-While complementarians deny that their view changes the doctrine of the Trinity, their re-interpretation of centuries-old Christian doctrine suits their goal of restricting women to submissive and subservient roles.
-While complementarians may say that they are reversing decades of worldly feminism, they are in fact reversing centuries of Christian teaching about equality and the Trinity.
+While Complementarians deny that their view changes the doctrine of the Trinity, their re-interpretation of centuries-old Christian doctrine suits their goal of restricting women to submissive and subservient roles.
+While Complementarians may say that they are reversing decades of worldly feminism, they are in fact reversing centuries of Christian teaching about equality and the Trinity.

 photo of shamrock